SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 }
 ```

-Now, we are ready to structure our UI by adding and binding controls.
+Now, we are ready to design our UI by adding and binding controls.

 ```xml
 ﻿<Window x:Class="MyApplication.View.MainWindow"